thelounge/thelounge-bot/README.md

 # lounge-bot

-A node-js IRC bot for [The Lounge's](https://www.github.com/TheLounge) IRC channel on freenode.
+A node-js IRC bot for [The Lounge's](https://www.github.com/TheLounge) IRC channel on Libera.Chat.

 ### Setup and running